 Automated Scanners

-- WAVE (wave.webaim.org) — free browser extension that highlights accessibility errors and warnings visually on the page
+- WAVE (wave.webaim.org) - browser extension that flags errors right on the page

-- axe DevTools — browser extension from Deque that integrates with developer tools for detailed issue identification
+- axe DevTools - browser extension from Deque that integrates with dev tools

-- Google Lighthouse — built into Chrome DevTools, includes an accessibility audit as part of its standard report
+- Google Lighthouse - built into Chrome.
+Includes accessibility audits

-- Pa11y — open-source command-line tool for automated accessibility testing
+- Pa11y - open source command-line tool for testing

-- Keyboard-only navigation — unplugging the mouse and attempting to use the entire website with just the keyboard
+- Keyboard-only navigation - unplug your mouse and use the entire site with just the keyboard

-- Screen reader testing — using VoiceOver (Mac/iOS), NVDA (Windows), or TalkBack (Android) to experience the site as a blind user would
+- Screen reader testing - use VoiceOver (Mac), NVDA (Windows), or TalkBack (Android).
+Experience it like a blind user

-- Zoom testing — increasing browser zoom to 200% and checking that content remains usable
+- Zoom testing - zoom to 200% and make sure content still works

 What Compliance Typically Involves

-- Audit — identifying existing accessibility barriers through automated scanning and manual testing
+- Audit - Find the barriers with automated tools and manual testing

-- Ongoing maintenance — incorporating accessibility checks into the regular website update process
+- Maintain - Add accessibility checks to your regular update routine

-For a typical small business website, the process often takes 2-4 months from initial audit to conformance.
-More complex sites with e-commerce functionality, large document libraries, or custom web applications may require longer timelines.
+For a typical Houston small business site, that’s 2-4 months from audit to compliance.
+Bigger sites with e-commerce or custom apps take longer.

 The Houston Landscape